CAUT Policy Statement

 3.1

 As academic staff, librarians have both a right and a duty to participate in collegial governance of the academic institution.
-They must therefore be eligible to serve as elected or appointed members on all governing councils and committees.
-Though the chief librarian may serve in an ex-officio capacity, all librarians should be eligible to serve as elected members of the senate, or equivalent body, and its committees.
-All governance bodies, including but not limited to Councils and departmental and divisional committees, must provide for the effective participation of librarians.
+They should therefore be eligible to serve as elected or appointed members on all governing councils and committees.
+All librarians in the bargaining unit should be eligible to serve as elected members of the senate, or equivalent body, and its committees.
+All governance bodies, including but not limited to Councils and departmental and divisional committees, should provide for the effective participation of librarians.

 3.2